Elgg/Elgg/docs/guides/events-list.rst

 	the ``system_log`` table.

 **upgrade, system**
-	A system upgrade finished.
+	Triggered after a system upgrade has finished.
 All upgrade scripts have run, but the caches are not cleared.
-Handlers are not passed any options.

 **upgrade, upgrade**
 	A single upgrade script finished executing.
 Handlers are passed a ``stdClass`` object with the properties